TorMap/tormap/backend/README.md

 4. Run new image in a container with: `docker run -p 8080:8080 tormap/backend`
 5. Backend should be available at http://localhost:8080

+Prebuild docker images are available at https://hub.docker.com/r/tormap/backend.

+### Hardware / VM Requirements

+- 50 GB of free disk space (for downloaded archives)
+- 2 GB of RAM (typical backend usage is below 1 GB)
+- It is recommended to set a JVM max heap size of 1.5 GB or more (e.g. `-Xmx1500m`)
+- Additional resources if PostgreSQL is deployed on the same machine